Micfar1/react-project-start-kit/README.md

 # Strategy

-1. Create models in typescript.
-X
+- [x] Create models in typescript.
-2. Create API call.
-X
+- [x] Create API call.
-3. Get data into redux.
-X
+- [x] Get data into redux.
-4. Create a new component that is able to display a list.
-X
+- [x] Create a new component that is able to display a list.
-5. Create a component that is able to dispaly lists within list.
+- [x] Create a component that is able to display lists within list.
-   - Make responsive